 I had an early flight so by 11 PM I figured I’d call it a night.
 Some of our group headed off to see the Prague Astronomical Clock built in 1410.
 But after reading a Huffington Post article that called the clock one of the most disappointing tourist attractions in Europe, I was happy I’d gone to bed.

 Another place for a superb city view is Vítkov Hil – close to two happening neighbourhoods – Žižkov and Vinohrady, both full of bars and pubs.
 I highly recommend a meal at Spizírna – one of the most Instagrammable places to eat in Prague with outstanding food.

-More reading related to my trip to the Czech Republic
+Further reading on the Czech Republic

 - 48 Hours in the Tabor area of the Czech Republic